 eBooks are a very popular publishing option.
 They are generally cheaper to produce than a hard copy book and can be downloaded within minutes of payment being made.
 They are convenient and portable and with our e-Readers and smart phones being ever more powerful they can be read on just about any device.
 GHP will publish your eBooks globally and these give you another chance to promote your book if you have already published a print version.

 How much will it cost me to publish an eBook?

 If you have already published a hard copy of your book with Grosvenor House Publishing, it will cost £195.
 If you haven’t, it will cost a minimum of £495, which includes the full typesetting of your manuscript, with prices increasing on a sliding scale with higher word counts.
 If you then decide to publish a print version, we will deduct what you have paid for your eBook from the print version cost.

 What does the eBook cost include?

-This is a one-off cost for converting your pdf or Word file into epub and mobi eBooks which are then globally distributed by our aggregators Faber Factory and Nielsen Book Data and includes the allocation of an ISBN numbers.
+This is a one-off cost for allocating an ISBN and converting your pdf or Word file into EPUB format.
+We then upload the file to be globally distributed by our aggregators Faber Factory and Nielsen.

 Will I be charged anything else?